History of Earth: Human history

 By around 500 BC, there were advanced civilizations in the Middle East, Iran, India, China, and Greece, at times expanding, at times entering into decline.
 In 221 BC, China became a single polity that would grow to spread its culture throughout East Asia, and it has remained the most populous nation in the world.
-During this period, famous Hindu texts known as vedas came in existence in Indus valley civilization.
-This civilization developed in warfare, arts, science, mathematics and in architect.
+During this period, famous Hindu texts known as vedas came in existence in Indus Valley Civilization.
+This civilization developed in warfare, arts, science, mathematics and architecture.
 The fundamentals of Western civilization were largely shaped in Ancient Greece, with the world's first democratic government and major advances in philosophy and science, and in Ancient Rome with advances in law, government, and engineering.

 The Roman Empire was Christianized by Emperor Constantine in the early 4th century and declined by the end of the 5th.
 Beginning with the 7th century, Christianization of Europe began, and since at least the 4th century Christianity has played a prominent role in the shaping of Western civilization.
 In 610, Islam was founded and quickly became the dominant religion in Western Asia.
 The House of Wisdom was established in Abbasid-era Baghdad, Iraq.
 It is considered to have been a major intellectual center during the Islamic Golden Age, where Muslim scholars in Baghdad and Cairo flourished from the ninth to the thirteenth centuries until the Mongol sack of Baghdad in 1258 AD.
 In 1054 AD the Great Schism between the Roman Catholic Church and the Eastern Orthodox Church led to the prominent cultural differences between Western and Eastern Europe.